 I’ve been both editor and edited, and so I fully understand what’s useful and what’s not, and how to frame advice and constructive criticism.
 In addition, while I’m British, all of my published work has been US-set and a considerable chunk of my full-time journalism was for a US news service.
 I’m therefore capable of handling English language work from either side of the Pond.

 My fees are, I hope, extremely reasonable and I’ll try to provide an accurate estimate of likely turnaround time for editorial work because I know that as a writer you don’t want to be left in the dark for weeks at a stretch.
 Completion time will depend on the amount of work needed, and on the amount of other work I have on my plate, but I’ll always try to keep you informed and provide as accurate an estimate as possible.
+I have never yet missed a deadline.
 I’m happy to perform a trial edit on a sample of your work in order for you to determine whether I can meet your needs.

 What can I do and what does it cost?